Salvation By Works?

 C = Salvation (Enter into eternal life)

-Paul and the other disciples in trying to convince the Jews, they emphasized the process “A”; Paul did that because they did not accept Jesus.
-They knew process “B” and are still waiting for process “A”.
-But Paul was letting them know that process “A” is the works of Jesus.
+Paul and the other disciples in trying to convince the Jews, they emphasized the process “A” – Jesus; Paul did that because they did not accept Jesus.
+They knew process “B” – obedience to the laws of God, and they are still waiting for process “A” – the messiah.
+But Paul was letting them know that process “A” is the work of Jesus.
 If there were no sinners to redeem, there would be no need for a savior.
-For the rules of “Free Will” to remains true, God needs the effort of “B”.
+For the rules of “Free Will” to remain true, God needs the effort of “B or Step #2”.
 If not, we would be like robots, and His love (and almighty) would save ALL people (even the disobedient ones).
-We need a savior and obedient people to have a thing called “Salvation”.
+We need a savior and obedient people to have a thing called “Salvation Plan”.

-Before the final reward is given, it must be decided who are fitted to share the inheritance of the righteous.
+Before the final reward is given (in the 1st and 2nd resurrections), it must be decided who is fit to share the inheritance of the righteous.
 This decision must be made before the second coming of Christ in the clouds of heaven; for when He comes, His reward is with Him, “to give every man according as his work shall be.”
 (Revelation 22:12).
 Before Jesus comes, the character of every man’s work will have been determined, and to every one of Christ’s followers, the reward will have been apportioned according to his deeds. – (COL 310.1 – Ellen G. White).